 Bronx Community Crime Scene Investigation (BCCSI), is an interactive, interdisciplinary science program for the Bronx Community College STEP series.
 BCCSI provides students with hands-on application and understanding of the core math and science skills principles.
 “My program teaches students to apply science and criminal investigative research skills towards the solving of a fictitious ‘murder mystery’,” says Alex Simmons, (who is also one of the program instructors).

 “Students use criminal forensic techniques to collect and ‘analyze’ evidence, develop research and observational skills, conduct interviews, and draw deductive conclusions based on the data obtained’,” continued Simmons.
-Simmons has also used the interdisciplinary structure of BCCSI to incorporates Social Studies and Language Arts as integral components of the instructional design.
+Simmons has also used the interdisciplinary structure of BCCSI to incorporate Social Studies and Language Arts as integral components of the instructional design.
 Along with the scientific research and application students strengthen writing, vocabulary, and critical thinking skills.

 Simmons leading professional development, as well as creative art, workshops from Albany to Baltimore

 Simmons has taught his Art of Making Comics workshop to young people for over 12 years.
-He’s also developed and taught Professional Development Workshops to educators and parents on using the creative arts (comics, theater, and journalism) to support academic studies, from the US to Africa
+He’s also developed and taught Professional Development Workshops to educators and parents on using the creative arts (comics, theater, and journalism) to support academic studies, from the US to Africa.

 THAT’S NEWS TO ME